wp-plugins/simple-links/readme.txt

 Additonal Seralized Safe tables may be adding using the 'gluu-seralized-tables' filter checkboxes to tap into this will be coming in a future release.

-Developer docs may be found here: <a href="http://matlipe.com/go-live-update-urls/developer-docs-go-live-update-urls/">http://matlipe.com/go-live-update-urls/developer-docs-go-live-update-urls/</a>

 == Installation ==